Carpal Tunnel Syndrome (cont.)

 What are carpal tunnel syndrome symptoms?

-People with carpal tunnel syndrome initially feel numbness and tingling of the hand in the distribution of the median nerve (the thumb, index, middle, and part of the fourth fingers).
+People with carpal tunnel syndrome initially feel numbness and tingling of the hand in the distribution of the median nerve (the thumb, index, middle, and thumb side of the ring fingers).
 These sensations are often more pronounced at night and can awaken people from sleep.
 The reason symptoms are worse at night may be related to the flexed-wrist sleeping position and/or fluid accumulating around the wrist and hand while lying flat.
 Carpal tunnel syndrome may be a temporary condition that completely resolves or it can persist and progress.

 As the disease progresses, patients can develop a burning sensation, and/or cramping and weakness of the hand.
 Decreased grip strength can lead to frequent dropping of objects from the hand.
 Occasionally, sharp shooting pains can be felt in the forearm.
 Chronic carpal tunnel syndrome can also lead to wasting (atrophy) of the hand muscles, particularly those near the base of the thumb in the palm of the hand.